JSpeedie/cmp-tree/README.md

 that on a busy CPU, it may be unlikely that any two threads are both working at the same time, and (3) that there may also be more cache misses because multiple threads are making non-adjacent, perhaps even distant data accesses.
-Worse still, the multithreaded C implementation (running on my idle laptop) was **still** multiple factors slower than `diff -qr`!
+Worse still, the multithreaded, non-`memcmp()` C implementation (running on my idle laptop) was **still** multiple factors slower than `diff -qr`!
 Using `memcmp()` represented a solution that simply made better use of the underlying hardware.
-If vectorized, the code will make use of hardware capability that was just underutilized in other implementations.
-There were no considerations to take into account like with the multithreaded version.
-On a busy CPU or an idle CPU, using `memcmp()` represented significant and straight forward performance gains.
-And better still, if it made sense to do so, the benefits of using `memcmp()` could also be multiplied by multithreading the program.
+If the implementation of `memcmp()` was vectorized, the code would make use of hardware capability that was just underutilized in other implementations.
+Unlike with the multithreaded version of `cmp-tree`, with `memcmp()` there were no considerations to take into account - on a busy CPU or an idle CPU, using `memcmp()` represented significant and straight forward performance gains.
+To top it all off, if it made sense to do so, the benefits of using `memcmp()` could also be multiplied by multithreading the program.

 At this point, I had C and C++ implementations that were around as fast if not faster than `diff -qr`, so what's with the Rust version?
 Well at the time I was